Data-driven online control for real-time optimal economic dispatch and temperature regulation in district heating systems: Simulation

+We evaluate the learned controller under a realistic time-varying heat disturbance constructed from a real-world hourly heat-demand profile~\cite{yi2023energy}.
+The full simulation is carried out on the original physical timescale with $\tau=0.1\,\mathrm{s}$ over 24 physical hours.
+In each hour, the simulation consists of a warm-start phase of $1300$ steps, an online learning phase of $10000$ steps, and a deployment phase of $24700$ steps, giving $36000$ steps per hour in total.
+This hourly procedure is repeated across the 24-hour demand profile.
+For visual clarity, Figure~\ref{fig:realload_gen_demand} displays only the deployment phase, with the horizontal axis shown in compressed form while preserving the underlying daily variation pattern.

+Figure~\ref{fig:realload_gen_demand} shows that the heat-generation inputs vary smoothly with the demand profile during deployment.
+Figure~\ref{fig:realload_error} shows the evolution of $\|e_k\|_2$ over the same period.
+Although the optimality error increases briefly when the hourly demand level changes, it quickly returns to a small neighborhood of zero after each transition.
+This indicates that the learned controller remains stable and economically consistent under realistic time-varying heat demand.

-\subsubsection{Comparison of ADAM-DeePO and GD-DeePO}
+\subsection{Comparison of ADAM-DeePO and GD-DeePO}

-Tables~\ref{modelvariation} and~\ref{modelvariation2} report the relative operating-cost errors under different levels of static model mismatch.
-Both GD-DeePO and ADAM-DeePO converge to near-optimal solutions, but ADAM-DeePO consistently achieves lower operating-cost error, with improvements (IMP) of up to $48.71\%$.
-This indicates that adaptive moment-based scaling improves online learning and leads to better closed-loop performance under model uncertainty.
+Tables~\ref{modelvariation} and~\ref{modelvariation2} report the relative operating-cost error over five random seeds under different levels of static model discrepancy, using the sample mean and standard deviation (std).
+The improvement ratio is computed as $\mathrm{IMP}=(\mathrm{mean}_{\mathrm{GD}}-\mathrm{mean}_{\mathrm{ADAM}})/\mathrm{mean}_{\mathrm{GD}}\times 100\%$.
+Both GD-DeePO and ADAM-DeePO converge to near-optimal solutions, but ADAM-DeePO consistently achieves a lower mean relative cost error with comparable or slightly smaller variability across seeds.
+These results show that adaptive moment-based scaling improves online learning and closed-loop performance under model discrepancy.

-\subsubsection{Robustness to time-varying thermal dynamics}
+\subsection{Robustness to time-varying thermal dynamics}

-Comparing Tables~\ref{modelvariation} and~\ref{modelvariationtimevary}, we observe that mild time-varying perturbations around a fixed $20\%$ model mismatch improve the operating-cost performance of both GD-DeePO and ADAM-DeePO.
-Small zero-mean variations provide additional excitation, partially mitigating the bias introduced by static model mismatch and improving online adaptation.
-Under these conditions, ADAM-DeePO achieves better performance through more stable policy updates.
-As the perturbation magnitude increases, however, the effective dynamics move further away from the nominal linear model, reducing the benefit of adaptive gradient scaling.
-As a result, the performance gap between ADAM-DeePO and GD-DeePO becomes smaller at larger perturbation levels.
+Table~\ref{modelvariationtimevary_40} reports the relative operating-cost error over five random seeds under time-varying thermal-model perturbations with a fixed static model discrepancy of $\delta_e=40\%$.
+For each setting, we report the sample mean and standard deviation (std), and compute the improvement ratio (IMP) from the mean errors of GD-DeePO and ADAM-DeePO.
+ADAM-DeePO consistently achieves a lower mean relative cost error than GD-DeePO across all tested perturbation levels.
+As the perturbation magnitude increases, the relative cost error of both methods increases substantially, which is consistent with the fact that larger time-varying perturbations drive the real dynamics further away from the design model.